Starting school is a big step in your child’s life. As you begin this new chapter, both you and your child may feel a little anxious.

 Encourage your child to dress themselves, feed themselves, tie their own shoelaces and go to the toilet without any help.
 Ensure your child is potty trained and knows the importance of washing their hands properly afterwards.
-If your child is able to do all of these tasks independently, try giving them more responsibility and light chores, such as taking their plate to the kitchen after eating and tidying up the toys in their room.
+If your child manages to do all of these tasks independently, try giving them more responsibility and light chores, such as taking their plate to the kitchen after eating and tidying up the toys in their room.

 The transition to school is usually easier for children who are used to being around other children their own age.
 Enrol them into nursery school or arrange regular playdates, so that they can learn important social skills.
 Encourage them to smile and introduce themselves when greeting others.
 Also, encourage them to approach other children in play areas and parks helping them to make friends and to practise these social interactions.

 Encourage your child to feel comfortable to discuss and share things that they worry about.
 Let them know they can always approach their teacher when they have a problem and that they can always come home and share concerns with you.

 Children tend to mimic and copy behaviours from people they admire, so set a good example!
 When your children see you being social, they will most likely be social too.
 Go to school events, meet other mothers, arrange playdates, and enjoy being in their company.
 You can also try volunteering at the school or joining the school’s parent committee.

 You might be extremely anxious about your child going to primary school for the first time but it is important that you do not pass this anxiety onto them – remember, your child can easily pick up on your emotions.
 Use positive encouragement and enthusiasm when talking about going to school so they look forward to going.